narkinsbuilders/narkins-builders-new/README.md

 ## Architecture Overview

-This application follows a modern jamstack architecture with the following layers:
+This application follows a modern full-stack architecture with the following layers:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐